menus12/ML-Learn-2024/README.md

 | 5   | 2.92      | 1209  | 0    | 0             | 5.10          | -2.17    |
 | ... | ...       | ...   | ...  | ...           | ...           | ...      |

-The output of the regression analysis is appied to the individual data points.
+The output of the regression analysis is applied to the individual data points.
 Each row is an observation aka datapoint.
-As mentioned before, the time_diff is the dependant variable, whereas the words, pics, and video_minutes columns are the independent variables.
+As mentioned before, the time_diff is the dependent variable, whereas the words, pics, and video_minutes columns are the independent variables.
 The time_diff_hat contains the predicted values based on the regression model and the residual column shows the difference between the actual values and the predicted values.
 For example, as seen in the first row, the actual 'time_diff' is 4.17, and the predicted 'time_diff_hat' is 4.96.
 The difference between these two values, which is the residual, is -0.792.
 This means that the model, for this observation/row, shows the (underpredicted) time difference by 0.792 units.

 #### Correlation matrix